 Access to resources to implement non-mechanical response tactics identified are provided within Appendices A, B, and G. Additional information on agreements that provide for access to MSAs, mutual aid agreements or commercially available suppliers is also provided within these appendices.
-Through Shell's membership in ACS and MSRC and contracted services with ARS and AES-RO, trained personnel from these organizations are available 24 hours per day, seven days per week to deploy and operate spill-response equipment.
+Through Shell's OSRO memberships with ACS, ARS and AES-RO, trained personnel from these organizations are available 24 hours per day, seven days per week to deploy and operate spill-response equipment.
 Required mobilization times for these resources would depend on the spill event.
 Mobilization times, for equipment that is not pre-staged, are described in the Shell Tactics and ACS Tactics.
 The numbers and specific types of personnel required for response are also dependent upon incident-specific needs.